Transit (Seghers novel)

-Transit is a novel by German writer Anna Seghers, set in Vichy Marseilles after France fell to Nazi Germany.
-Written in German, it was published in English in 1944, and has also been translated into other languages.
+Transit is a novel by the German writer Anna Seghers.
+Set in Vichy, France during the German occupation, it follows an unnamed narrator, who has escaped a concentration camp, waiting on the paperwork to flee the country.
 It has been described as an "existential, political, literary thriller" about storytelling, boredom and exile.

-Plot summary
+Plot

 The novel takes place in France during World War II after the German invasion and occupation of the north.
 The twenty-seven year-old unnamed narrator has escaped from a Nazi concentration camp and is traveling from Rouen.
 Along the way to Marseilles, where he hopes to get passage on a ship to leave the country, he meets a friend, Paul.
 Paul asks the narrator to deliver a letter to a writer named Weidel in Paris.
 When the narrator tries to do this, he learns that Weidel has committed suicide.
 The narrator also finds that Weidel left behind a suitcase full of letters and an unfinished manuscript for a novel, which he takes with him.

 Arriving in Marseilles, the narrator describes the chaos of a town full of people from across Europe who are desperate to escape the Nazis.
 Most of his time is spent in cafes, where he begins to recognize people who are also waiting, while the city has ever more limited amounts of food and alcohol on sale because of the increased population.
 A mystery woman who haunts the cafes is Weidel's estranged wife, desperate for his help to leave France.
 She doesn't know Weidel is dead.
 The narrator falls in love with her and tries to arrange matters so she can leave with him, without her knowing that he has assumed Weidel's identity (in order to use his visa and Mexican visa).

 Throughout the novel, the narrator talks with several other refugees, sharing stories and experiences along the way.
 The story draws on Seghers's own experience in wartime France.

-Early life

-Netty Reiling, popularly known under her pen name Anna Seghers, was born on November 19th, 1900 in Mainz, Germany (Anna Seghers Society, 2022).
-The only daughter of a prosperous Orthodox Jewish family, she too grew up practicing the Orthodox Jewish faith; however, she frequently interacted with Christian (namely, Catholic) friends within her neighborhood.
-She developed an open mind and gained respect for both religions; however, she did not officially detach from the Jewish community until 1932.
-Additionally, Seghers was an introverted, illness-prone child who sought the sea and rivers for respite– symbols frequently appearing in her literary work (Romero, 2021).